rosszm/mancala-scala/README.md

 # Mancala Scala

-A command-line based version of the strategy board game, Mancala.
+An implementation of the strategy board game, Mancala.
 This program supports Player vs Player games, as well as Player vs CPU games with varying levels difficulty.
 Move logging is also supported, however, it is disabled within the code.

-Created as part of CMPT 470 Winter 2021 Term, exercises 6 through 10.
+Originally created as part of CMPT 470.

 ## Usage